mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Stores data in a single AWS Availability Zone for cost savings.
 - Suitable for less frequently accessed data.
 - Requires a minimum storage duration of 30 days.
-- Can be preferred for backups or data that can be recreated.
+- Can be preferred for backups or data that can be recreated
+- Could all be accessed immediately, but some may incur additional fees for accessing

 **S3 Intelligent-Tiering:**